dtavangar/Marketo-campaign-api-docs/trigger-campaign-api-doc_v1.1.md

 Create or edit an email asset that references both lead and My Tokens.

-Make sure to **insert the tokens directly into the email content**, like this:
+Make sure to **insert the tokens directly into the email content**, as shown below:

 ```html
 Hi {{lead.First Name}},